JahodaPaul/FIT_CTU/README.md

 if make install does not do the work you need to download and install libpq(for database communication) and ncurses (for UI)

+It is now possible to run it on windows.
+However, I do recommend using Bash on Ubuntu on Windows and installing libraries as if you were on ubuntu and running from bash using "make clean && make compile && make run"
 --------------------------------------------------------------------------------

 sudo apt-get install libpq-dev